GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Performance Benchmarks

 \subsection{Methodology}

-All results were collected on a high-performance workstation with a $3.8$GHz eight-core Intel Core i7-10700K CPU and a $1.44$GHz NVIDIA GeForce GTX 3080 GPU running Ubuntu 20.04 and CUDA 11.4.
-For clean timing measurements on the CPU, we disabled TurboBoost and fixed the clock frequency to the maximum.
-Code was compiled with \texttt{Clang 12} and \texttt{g++9.4}, and time was measured with the Linux system call \texttt{clock\_gettime()}, using \texttt{CLOCK\_MONOTONIC} as the source.

-We compare timing results across three robot models: the 7 degrees-of-freedom (dof) Kuka LBR IIWA-14 manipulator~\cite{Kuka20}, the 12 dof HyQ quadruped~\cite{semini11}, and the 30 dof Atlas humanoid~\cite{Atlas21,Kuindersma16}.
+We used a high-performance workstation with a $3.8$GHz eight-core Intel Core i7-10700K CPU and a $1.44$GHz NVIDIA GeForce RTX 3080 GPU running Ubuntu 20.04 and CUDA 11.4.\footnote{For clean timing measurements on the CPU, we disabled TurboBoost and fixed the clock frequency to the maximum.
+Code was compiled with \texttt{Clang 12} and \texttt{g++9.4}, and time was measured with the Linux system call \texttt{clock\_gettime()}, using \texttt{CLOCK\_MONOTONIC} as the source.} We compare timing results across three robot models: the 7 degrees-of-freedom (dof) Kuka LBR IIWA-14 manipulator~\cite{Kuka20}, the 12 dof HyQ quadruped~\cite{semini11}, and the 30 dof Atlas humanoid~\cite{Atlas21,Kuindersma16}.
 For single computation and multiple computation latency, we took the average of one million, and one hundred thousand trials, respectively.

 \iffigs

 \fi